Hello Second Semester Seniors!

 I mean I wish I could say “take two aspirin and call me in the morning,” but it’s not quite that simple.
 It does require you to engage and take some action — some investing in yourself (more on that later…)

-CONNECT WITH FAMILY AND FRIENDS: Even if you have to distance socially, now is the prime time for you to start those game nights and family dinner nights.
+- CONNECT WITH FAMILY AND FRIENDS: Now is the prime time for you to start those game nights and family dinner nights.
 Maybe hang out with siblings that you haven’t had time for before.
-Create some ZOOM parties with friends.

-READ BOOKS: Maybe you’ve never had time to read all those books you hear about and want to try.
+- READ BOOKS: Maybe you’ve never had time to read all those books you hear about and want to try.
 Pick a few that interest you and get going.
 I love listening to books while I walk.
 Reading and having fiction be part of your life builds your ability to process, gain empathy for others, and encourages your creativity.
 Here are three suggestions of books I’ve loved in the last year: The Midnight Library (I believe this book should be required reading for students applying to college), Tomorrow and Tomorrow and Tomorrow, Project Hail Mary

 - Take a cold shower